 Always make sure your baby is elevated in a bathtub and well supported on a sling.
 Be with your baby at all times.

-12. Stay with a baby at all times
+12. Stay with your baby at all times

 Do not leave your baby unattended, not even for a second.
 A phone call or a doorbell can wait.
-If you really have to answer either of them, just wrap your baby in a towel and take her with you.
+If you really have to answer either of them, wrap your baby in a towel and take them with you.

 13. make sure the tub or sling is dry when you lay down baby on it